Parietex Mesh (Paratex, Pariatex) Lawsuits and Complications

 Parietex mesh has been reported as causing severe pain and complications.

 Another big problem with these products is related to the outer edge sealing.
-It’s pretty normal for surgical mesh patches to have sealed edges.
+It’s pretty standard for surgical mesh patches to have sealed edges.
 However, the Parietex products featured unsealed edges.
 This encourages the fibers from the polyester material to unravel and stiffen.

 Once these fibers unravel from the mesh, they can tear away from the mesh and travel throughout the body.
 As mentioned above, this polyester will then create inflammatory responses in various parts of the body.
 Most of which are related to this design flaw.

 Another issue that has been recently noted with the Parietex mesh is shrinkage.
-The mesh can actually shrink after being implanted in a patient.
-By using polyester as the base material in the hernia mesh, rather than polypropylene, Covidien used a weaker material than what was being used in other meshes (although polypropylene is no better).
+The mesh can shrink after being implanted in a patient.
+By using polyester as the base material in the hernia mesh, rather than polypropylene, Covidien used a weaker material than what was used in other meshes (although polypropylene is no better).

 Parietex Mesh Injuries and Side Effects

-More commonly, we see reports of chronic abdominal/groin pain and re-herniation.
+We commonly see reports of chronic abdominal/groin pain and re-herniation.
 This is usually the result of mesh that has been torn or punctured because of poor construction.

 Hernia Mesh Lawsuits and Settlements